dh5473/pythonCLSH/README.md

 python clsh.py cat /proc/loadavg
 ```

-Interactive mode allows sending commands. if any node connection is lost, other nodes also stop and process will terminal.
+Interactive mode allows sending commands.
+If any node connection is lost, other nodes also stop and process will be terminated.
 To exit, input 'quit' or 'exit'.
 ```
 python clsh.py -i
 ```